Hecatron-Forks/amaranth/docs/content/Simulator/index.md

     sim.run()
 ```

-However, the code above neither stimulates the DUT's inputs nor measures the DUT's outputs; the {meth}`Simulator.run` method also immediately returns if no stimulus is added to the simulation.
+However, the code above neither stimulates the DUT's inputs nor measures the DUT's outputs; the [`Simulator.run`][amaranth.sim.core.Simulator.run] method also immediately returns if no stimulus is added to the simulation.
 To make it useful, several changes are necessary:

-- The {meth}`Simulator.add_clock` method adds a *stimulus*: a process external to the DUT that manipulates its inputs (in this case, toggles the clock of the `sync` domain).
+- The [`Simulator.add_clock`][amaranth.sim.core.Simulator.add_clock] method adds a *stimulus*: a process external to the DUT that manipulates its inputs (in this case, toggles the clock of the `sync` domain).
-- The {meth}`Simulator.run_until` method runs the simulation until a specific deadline is reached.
+- The [`Simulator.run_until`][amaranth.sim.core.Simulator.run_until] method runs the simulation until a specific deadline is reached.
-- The {meth}`Simulator.write_vcd` method captures the DUT's inputs, state, and outputs, and writes it to a {abbr}`VCD (Value Change Dump)` file.
+- The [`Simulator.write_vcd`][amaranth.sim.core.Simulator.write_vcd] method captures the DUT's inputs, state, and outputs, and writes it to a {abbr}`VCD (Value Change Dump)` file.

 The following code simulates a design and capture the values of all the signals used in the design for each moment of simulation time: